jwdink/ETML/README.md

 You can specify how to draw stimuli from the folder with the optional column **"StimDrawFromFolderMethod"**.

-**Note:** *Some of these options are detailed, and may be confusing if you're just glancing around.
-If you're simply shuffling your trials (as described above), or if you're simply running your trials in order, these options aren't something you have to worry about-- you can just ignore this column (and this section of the documentation).*
+**Note:** *If your number of trials = your number of stim, and you're simply shuffling your trials (as described above), or simply running your trials in order, these options aren't something you have to worry about.*

 The options for **"StimDrawFromFolderMethod"** are:

 - **Ascending ('asc')** : The default.
 Pick the filenames within the folder in alphabetical/numeric order.
 - **Descending ('desc')** : Pick the filenames within the folder in reverse-alphabetical/numeric order.
-- **Sample Randomly ('sample')** : Randomly sample without replacement.
+- **Sample Randomly without Replacement ('sample')** : Randomly sample without replacement.
   - If number of stimuli is greater than or equal to number of trials, this has obvious behavior: draw from pool of possible stimuli for each trial.
-  - If number of stimuli is less than number of trials, behavior is easiest to explain by example: if there are 10 stimuli, and 20 trials, this will sample without replacement as if there was two of each stimuli.
-(Number of trials must be an even multiple of number of stimuli.)
-By default, this does not allow consecutive presentation of the same stim-item (which means if there are only two stim-items, this will not actually shuffle!).
-- **Sample Randomly, Allow Consecutive ('sample_consec')** : Same as above, but this *does* allow for consecutive presentation of identical stim-items.
+  - If number of stimuli is less than number of trials, exhaust contents of folder before looping back through.
 - **Sample Randomly with Replacement ('sample_replace')** : Randomly sample *with* replacement.

 ___